Mishauwa/kickstarter-analysis/README.md

 In regards our box plot research result for the Great Britain market Louise should try, if she wants to start a musical on the GB market to get it produced for less than 4000 pounds.

 General recommendation:
-Louise should overthink her intial estimated budget of 10.000$ for her play "Fever" and try either to cut costs of have a separate funding next to the kickstarter campaign.
+Louise should overthink her initial estimated budget of 10.000$ for her play "Fever" and try either to cut costs or have a separate funding next to the kickstarter campaign.